(Whole foods) plant-based diets and veganism are becoming increasingly popular!

 - greens: the darker the better!
 Especially dark green vegetables have a bunch of good nutrients

 A nutrient insufficiency comes from eating a nutrient-poor diet made up of empty calories.
-And this could happen with a standard western diet, a vegetarian diet, a keto diet, a paleo diet and of course also a thoughtlessly vegan diet.
+And this could happen with a standard western diet, a vegetarian diet, a keto diet, a paleo diet and of course also with a vegan diet.

 The fact is that many people in today’s society lack special nutrients and therefore need supplements.
 The supplement industry is clever and tells us constantly that we need extra calcium for our bones, extra vitamin C for our immune system and extra protein for our muscles.

-If you eat healthy and diverse you won’t need all these supplements!
+However, if you eat healthy and diverse you won’t need all these supplements!

 Vitamin B-12 insufficiency